Bellevue Police Department (Washington): Community policing

 Community policing is a main focus of the Bellevue Police Department and is accomplished in numerous ways.
 The department's Sector Captain program puts residents directly in touch with Captains in charge of issues for the different sectors in the city.
-Six School Resource Officers are assigned to each of the four high schools in the city and two area assigned to the four middle schools.
 The department also has two substations, one at the Factoria Mall, and the other at the Crossroads Mall, where residents can ask questions, get information and report crimes.
 BPD also offers a Community Academy twice a year to engage the community and invite them take a deep dive behind the scenes and really learn what officers and specialties do.
 A 2020 survey showed that the public strongly supports the Bellevue Police department, and feels safe in Bellevue.
 More than 96% of people surveyed feel safe walking in Bellevue during the day and more than 80% feel safe after dark.
 BPD officers regularly partner with community organizations to serve food, distribute free groceries, and collect and deliver furniture to those in need.
 Each year, officers participate in "Shop with a Cop", the Child Safety Fair, and National Night Out.